TomTom Navigation

 Bringing it together

-The UI system brings colour, iconography, texture, and layout into a single visual language—optimized for clarity, beauty, and performance.
+The UI system brings color, iconography, texture, and layout into a cohesive visual language, optimized for clarity, performance, and consistency across platforms.

-I designed the main layout that frames the map in both guidance and overview states, including persistent elements like traffic alerts, route information, and status indicators.
+I designed the core layout for both guidance and overview states, framing the map with persistent elements such as route information, traffic alerts, and status indicators.
+The layout ensures key information remains accessible without overwhelming the driving experience.

 DESIGNED FOR ANY DISPLAY